Sarah Parmor is originally from North Wales, and after going to University in Cardiff to study dentistry, she worked a...

 - Check animal identification and veterinary treatments record keeping and documentation

 You could work for agencies like the Health and Safety Executive (HSE); Department of Environment, Food and Rural Affairs (DEFRA); or a quality assurance scheme like 'Red Tractor'.
-You're likely to spend some of your time working outdoors on farms and some time in an office.

 This job would suit you if you have a strong interest in food and farming.
 You'll need to be thorough and pay attention to detail and you'll also need the ability to work well with others and stay calm and patient in stressful situations.